Study Group

 PIANIMALS ONLINE STUDY GROUP: CONTINUING BI-WEEKLY SESSIONS

-The Pianimals study group is for those less lazy than Sleepy Bear (pictured above).
+The Pianimals study group is for those less lazy than Sleepy Bear (pictured below).
 If you have completed the Pianimals Online Institute and want to continue honing this approach, sign up for the Pianimals Online Study Group, an Awareness Through Piano Movement/research group focused on one study piece per session.

 • Group members prepare in advance by studying the piece, developing a list of possible Pianimals strategies that could address the technical and interpretative issues.